hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 The new HPE GreenLake PowerShell library can be found on the Hewlett Packard Enterprise GitHub repository at the following [location](https://github.com/HewlettPackard/POSH-HPEGreenLake).

 ![](/img/github_-glcp.png)

+The supported PowerShell editions for this new library are Desktop (with 5.1 and above) and Core (with 7.x supported on Windows, Linux and Mac).

 This module is also published in the PowerShell Gallery.
 The PowerShell Gallery is a repository for sharing and distributing PowerShell modules and scripts.
 It's a community-driven platform that provides access to various PowerShell resources, enabling you to easily discover, install, and publish your own PowerShell content.
 The PowerShell Gallery can be accessed through the PowerShellGet module, which comes pre-installed with Windows PowerShell 5.0 and above.